 Horticultural products are an important component of New York State's agricultural economy.
-In 2007 the total farm value of all agricultural products produced in New York was approximately 4.5 billion; nearly 25% of the total value is derived from production of fruits and vegetables, and 5% is generated by floriculture crops.
-Apples and grapes are the two highest-revenue fruit crops in New York, while cabbage, sweet corn, and onions are the three highest-revenue vegetable crops in recent years.
-The following sections take a closer look at market conditions for two key fruit sectors in New York State.
+In 2008 the total farm value of all agricultural products produced in New York State was approximately \$4.4 billion; nearly 25% of the total value is derived from production of fruits and vegetables, and 5% is generated by floriculture crops.
+The total value of fruit production in New York State in 2008 was \$346 million; the total value of vegetable production was \$468 million.
+Apples and grapes are the two highest-revenue fruit crops in New York State, while cabbage, snap beans, sweet corn, and onions are the four highest-revenue vegetable crops in recent years.
+Below is a closer look at market conditions for apples, selected vegetables, grapes, and nursery products in New York State.